 Works that are digitized and therefore subject to being broken up and reused can easily lose the subtleties that give great art its integrity.
 The malleable, convivial, and topics aspects of a work that can be modified by many loosely associated people over time threatens integrity still more.
 Who can be expected to grasp and maintain the unconscious aspects of the work that conveyed its intent?
 We risk a generation of works that offer the viewer only superficial textures and references to other familiar works as organizing themes.

-As we've seen, there are powerful incentives to make art on the Internet open and free to all.
-The old pay-per-unit model clearly won't work for something that is ever-changing, and even a subscription model would have to determine what is fair to charge people who view the work at various times, not to mention people who contribute to the work.
+As we’ve seen, powerful incentives exist to make art on the Internet open and free to all.
+The old pay-per-unit model clearly won’t work for something that is ever-changing, and even a subscription model would have to determine what is fair to charge people who view the work at various times, not to mention people who contribute to the work.
 Payment models would probably have to be unique to each artwork, and the complexity would drive viewers away.

 This leaves unanswered the question of how great artists could be encouraged to contribute their efforts.
 Great art requires lifelong training and full-time concentration.
 And while viewers are used to thinking of payments as reimbursement for an artwork already created, from an economic standpoint the payments function more as funding for the artist's next work.
 Keeping the artistic ecosystem going is a delicate matter, and there are plenty of examples of market failure in traditional media.
 The new media may have to experiment for quite a while.